Samsung/tizen-docs/docs/application/dotnet/guides/security/dpm.md

 ## Prerequisites

-To use the methods and properties of [Tizen.Security.DevicePolicyManager](https://samsung.github.io/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html), include the following in your application:
+To use the methods and properties of the [Tizen.Security.DevicePolicyManager](https://samsung.github.io/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html) namespace, include it in your application:

 ```
 using Tizen.Security.DevicePolicyManager;